NataliaPuchkova/Bottlerocket/README.md

 ```
 export CLASSPATH=%CLASSPATH:<Path to lib directory>
 ```
 ## Next level of abstractions:

-- The application may be created using Spring boot as REST API which will return data about containers as json format built with gradle with list of tests: unit tests + integration test with boundery checking, date working, particular Exception creation.
+- The application may be created using Spring boot as REST API which will return data about containers as json format built with gradle with list of tests: unit tests + integration test with boundery checking, date working, particular Exception creation. - Will create if you need it.

 ## Building
 ```